GARPENHOLM Still Video Digitization

 3. Digital delivery

-The processed result can be delivered as modern digital image files, suitable for archiving, sharing and further AI-based restoration or upscaling.
+The processed result can be delivered as modern digital image files, suitable for archiving, sharing and further restoration or upscaling.

-VF-50 disk
+VF-50 disk overview

 Accessories